 What is a Revision of the Total Hip Replacement?

 Hip revision surgery is a procedure you undergo to repair or replace an artificial hip replacement implant that has worn out or overused.
-The natural hip joint can lose its functionality if it is damaged by osteoarthritis, fractures, and other conditions.
+The natural hip joint can lose functionality if osteoarthritis, fractures, and other conditions damage it.
 Hip replacement surgery enables the hip to function correctly again using artificial implants.
 This surgical procedure is standard and records a high success rate.
 However, the correction does not last forever, and the hip may need replacement again.

 While it may take long before an artificial hip joint wears out, it can also become damaged due to an infection in the surrounding tissues.
-In the absence of disease, artificial hip joints can last for about 10-20 years, depending on the patient’s lifestyle habits.
-While hip revision surgeries are complicated, they ensure that your hip becomes functional again.
+Artificial hip joints can last 10-20 years without disease, depending on the patient's lifestyle.
+While hip revision surgeries are complicated, they ensure your hip becomes functional again.

 Why do you need a Revision of the Total Hip Replacement?

-Hip damage limits your motion and the ability of your hip to function correctly, and it also causes severe pain and discomfort.
+Hip damage limits your hip's motion and ability to function correctly and causes severe pain and discomfort.
 The following are signs of hip damage that require hip replacement surgery;

 - Severe pain in your hip area that does not subside despite medication use.

 - Pain in your thigh or knee when performing different activities.